-More specifically, the UN-REDD Programme will support scoping and alliance building to identify REDD needs and support demonstration activities to test the delivery of REDD, including consultations to ensure stakeholder identification, needs assessment and participation.

-The UN-REDD Programme provides tools for REDD assessment and monitoring, including reporting and data management.
+In nine pilot countries, the UN-REDD Programme supports scoping and alliance building to identify REDD needs and support demonstration activities to test the delivery of REDD, including consultations to ensure stakeholder identification, needs assessment and participation.
+The UN-REDD Programme also provides tools for REDD assessment and monitoring, including reporting and data management.

-The Programme supports national REDD strategy development and implementation, and testing of REDD payment structuring and distribution options which guarantee carbon sensitive policies that link with pro-poor and environmental policies.
+The Programme supports national REDD strategy development and implementation, and testing of REDD payment structuring and distribution options to promote carbon sensitive policies that link with pro-poor and environmental policies.